-- 1. Designate who will be "essential personnel" based on the type of work that is required and the staff member's job responsibilities.
-Let all "nonessential" staff work from home. - 2.
-Designate all staff as "essential personnel", and create a rotating schedule where staff are doing an equal amount of work from home and spending equal time working in the library.
+At this time, libraries should designate who will be "critical personnel" based on the type of work that is required and the staff member's job responsibilities.
+Let all other "nonessential" staff work from home.
+Please see the initial section, 100% Workforce Reduction - Executive Order 202.6 (Effective March 22, 2020) to determine what are considered critical tasks.